Updated June 15, 2023

 Differences Between Machine Learning and Predictive Modelling

-Predictive modeling, on the other hand, is a mathematical technique which uses statistics for prediction.
+Predictive modeling, on the other hand, is a mathematical technique that uses statistics for prediction.
 It aims to work upon the provided information to reach an end conclusion after an event has been triggered.

 In this post, we are going to study in detail about the differences.

-Head To Head Comparison Between Machine Learning vs Predictive Modelling (Infographics)
+Head-to-Head Comparison Between Machine Learning vs Predictive Modelling (Infographics)

 - Machine learning is an AI technique where the algorithms are given data and are asked to process without a predetermined set of rules and regulations whereas Predictive analysis is the analysis of historical data as well as existing external data to find patterns and behaviors.

-- Machine learning algorithms are trained to learn from their past mistakes to improve future performance whereas predictive makes informed predictions based upon historical data about future events only
+- Machine learning algorithms are trained to learn from their past mistakes to improve future performance whereas predictive makes informed predictions based upon historical data about future events only.

 Machine Learning vs Predictive Modelling Comparison Table

 Following is the list of points that show the comparison between Machine Learning and Predictive Modelling.

 Basis for Comparison